Menu Close

 Fall Prevention

-Building muscle and improving balance to prevent falls is the primary reason seniors seek physical therapy.
+Building muscle and improving balance to prevent falls are the primary reasons seniors seek physical therapy.
 As seniors age, they can lose flexibility and strength, which impacts balance.
 Falls can be very dangerous for seniors, and physical therapy can help reduce the risk of a serious fall.

 Osteoporosis